 If you're looking for the lightest, most compact firearm Glock makes, look no further than the G42.
 Chambered in .380 ACP, this gun is built with weight and concealability in mind.
 Fully loaded, the gun only weighs 15 ounces.
 It has a tiny overall length of just 5.94 inches and an overall width of 0.98 inches.
 If you're looking for a slim profile, this is it.

-The G42 is a single stack semi-automatic pistol that holds six rounds.
-This one is often marketed towards women and other shooters with smaller hands because of how compact it is.
+The G42 is a single stack semi-automatic pistol with a six round capacity.
+This one is often marketed towards women and other shooters with smaller hands because of how lean of a profile it has.
 It's not the type of gun you'd want in an extended shootout, but for an encounter with a single attacker it will more than do the job.

 The newest firearm in Glock's extensive lineup, this firearm is the company's first foray with .22 long rifle.
 The gun is near full-sized with a 7.28-inch overall length and a 4.02-inch barrel.
 However, it weighs just 16 ounces fully loaded.
 When Glock announced this gun, they surprised everyone by also offering an optional threaded barrel so you can add a suppressor right away.

 There aren't a lot of reviews of this firearm out right now, but from the little we've heard, it's very similar to the G19 in terms of feel.
 We wouldn't be surprised if some people buy this as a trainer pistol to work on fundamentals with that gun while shooting much cheaper rimfire ammo.
 One thing that has us scratching our head is the fact the magazine is only 10 rounds.
 Maybe they just wanted to get the design of their first rimfire down pat first.
-We're betting bigger magazines will be released eventually for this one.
+We are hoping double stack magazines that hold more ammo are in this firearm's future.